 - jamformer rewrites literal Jamf IDs to Terraform references.
 A policy that references category ID

-5becomesjamfpro_category.productivity.id, so Terraform understands the relationships between your resources — just like you'd write it by hand. - Embedded scripts go to individual files under
+5becomesjamfplatform_pro_category.productivity.id, so Terraform understands the relationships between your resources — just like you'd write it by hand.
+Smart-group and user-group "member of" criteria are resolved to references too, and a blueprint'sactivation_conditionsexpression has its embedded device-group UUIDs rewritten to point at the matchingjamfplatform_device_groupresource. - Embedded scripts go to individual files under

-support_files/scripts/, configuration profile payloads tosupport_files/macos_configuration_profiles/, extension attribute scripts tosupport_files/extension_attributes/, and mobile device app configurations tosupport_files/app_configurations/. jamformer updates the HCL withfile()references so your scripts and profiles are proper files you can diff, review and edit independently.
-Device enrollment and volume purchasing tokens usefile(var.xxx)path variables — you place your token files (downloaded from Apple Business Manager) at the path you specify in the variable. - jamformer resolves icon resources to CDN URLs (icons aren't downloaded locally) and adds a
+support_files/scripts/, configuration profile payloads tosupport_files/macos_configuration_profiles/andsupport_files/mobile_device_configuration_profiles/, extension attribute scripts tosupport_files/extension_attributes/, app configurations tosupport_files/app_configurations/, printer PPDs tosupport_files/printers/and signed provisioning profiles tosupport_files/mobile_device_provisioning_profiles/. jamformer updates the HCL withfile()references so these are proper files you can diff, review and edit independently.
+Device enrollment and volume purchasing tokens usefile(var.xxx)path variables — you place your token files (downloaded from Apple Business Manager) at the path you specify in the variable. - A few Jamf Pro resources have no list endpoint on the Platform API, so jamformer synthesises them:

-nullget stripped out, values known to cause issues (likecategory_id = -1for uncategorized resources) are removed, and the single large file is split into per-resource-type files —policies.tf,scripts.tf,categories.tfand so on. - A validation pass runs
+nullget stripped out, values known to cause issues are removed, and the single large file is split into per-resource-type files —pro_policy.tf,pro_script.tf,pro_category.tf,blueprints.tf,device_groups.tfand so on. - A validation pass runs

-terraform validateto detect conditionally invalid attributes — for example, attributes that are only valid for a specific CDN type — and auto-removes them so you don't have to chase down schema errors by hand.
+terraform validateto detect conditionally invalid attributes and auto-removes or repairs them so you don't have to chase down schema errors by hand.

 After post-processing, jamformer scans the output for secrets.
 Jamf environments often contain credentials embedded in configuration profiles, scripts and resource attributes — things like LDAP bind passwords, SMTP credentials, Wi-Fi shared secrets and API tokens. jamformer uses gitleaks with Jamf-specific rules to find these before you accidentally commit them to Git.